Ivan-Korolenko/json-with-bigint/README.md

 ✔️ You don't have to memorize this library's API, you already know it.
 Just skip the dot, and that's it (`JSONParse()`, `JSONStringify()`)

-✔️ Parses and stringifies all other values other than big numbers the same way as native JSON methods in JS do.
+✔️ Parsed big number values are just regular BigInt.
+Parses and stringifies all other values other than big numbers the same way as native JSON methods in JS do.
 Signatures match too.
 You can just replace every `JSON.parse()` and `JSON.strinfigy()` in your project with `JSONParse()` and `JSONStringify()`, and it will work

 ✔️ Correctly parses float numbers and negative numbers